 “Yesterday I decided to revamp one of my very own recipes- Rainbow Stir -Fry.
 Now that I’m older I like my food a little more spicy, so I added 4 cloves of garlic, a few dashes of smoked paprika, and a pinch of cayenne.
 I also wanted more protein so I doubled the amount of tofu and adjusted my marinade accordingly.
 Finally, for even more color, I used ‘rainbow’ carrots of orange, yellow, and purple.
 It’s good!”

 - 1 tablespoon soy sauce*

 - 1 tablespoon water

-- 1/2 package extra-firm tofu, drained and cut into cubes (about 8 ounces)
+- 8 ounces extra-firm tofu drained and cut into cubes (about 8 ounces)